Panna State

-Panna State was a princely state of colonial India, located in modern Panna district of Madhya Pradesh.
+Panna State was a kingdom and later princely state of colonial India, located in modern Panna district of Madhya Pradesh.

 The state of Panna belonged to the Bundelkhand Agency and covered an area of, 6724 km2 with 1,008 villages within its borders in 1901.
 It took its name from the chief town in the area, Panna, which was the capital of the state.

 History

 A predecessor state was founded by one of the Raj Gond chiefs of the area around 1450.